Chr15w1986/Metal-Re-injectionPP4/README.md

 - Code institute for the amazing Tutors on the course
-- My brilliant Mentor Ben Kavanagh, [BAK2K3](https://github.com/BAK2K3) for his patience, excellent advice on my code, pushing me back on track when I start to lose faith, taking time out of his own day and duties to answer ALL of my questions with absolute perfection, and just generally being a Python god!
+- My brilliant Mentor Ben Kavanagh, [BAK2K3](https://github.com/BAK2K3) for his patience, excellent advice on my code, pushing me back on track when I started to lose faith, taking time out of his own day and duties to answer ALL of my questions with absolute perfection, and just generally being a Python God!
 - Shellie Downie [ShellieD](https://github.com/shellieD), for her support.. two heads are always better than one!
-- Matt Boden [MattBCoding](https://github.com/MattBCoding), for being an absolute god at pointing out the obvious (and all round genius).
+- Matt Boden [MattBCoding](https://github.com/MattBCoding), for being an absolute God at pointing out the obvious (and all round genius).
 - My family for their support, patience and testing!!
-- My wonderful fiancée for being my personal spell checker/grammer police and for listening to me when I need to rant!
+- My wonderful fiancée for being my personal spell checker/grammar police and for listening to me when I needed to rant!
 - Everybody on Slack for tips, advice, quick fixes and support